International Student Services

 Optional Practical Training (OPT) is temporary permission to work in the United States in order to gain additional knowledge about your field of study.
 OPT is work authorization available to international students who have been in valid F-1 status for at least two consecutive semesters at Gordon-Conwell and who plan to seek employment in the U.S. in their field of study.
 Eligible students may apply for "pre-completion OPT" (before completion of program) and/or "post-completion OPT" (after completion of program).

-Important Information about OPT and the OPT Forms for 2012:
+Important Information about OPT and the OPT Forms:

 Eligibility and Duration: F-1 students are eligible for a total of twelve months of OPT per educational level.
 This means at the masters degree level (MDiv, ThM), you have twelve months of OPT.
 Please see "E - OPT Information and FAQs" for more information.